 Kiss Me, a collection of short stories, was published to acclaim in 1996.
 Following its publication, Mr. Pyper acted as Writer-in-Residence at Berton House, Dawson City, Yukon, as well as at Champlain College, Trent University.

 His first novel, Lost Girls, was a national bestseller in Canada and a Globe and Mail Notable Book selection in 1999 as well as a Notable Book selection in the New York Times Book Review (2000) and the London Evening Standard (2000).
 The novel won the Arthur Ellis Award for Best First Novel and is an Otto Penzler pick on Amazon.com.
 Lost Girls has been published in the U.S. (Delacorte Press) and U.K. (Macmillan) in 2000, and has also been translated into Italian, Dutch, German and Japanese.

 Andrew’s second novel, The Trade Mission, was published in Canada, the U.K., U.S., the Netherlands and Germany.
 It was selected by The Toronto Star as one of the Ten Best Books of the Year.

 Andrew’s third novel, The Wildfire Season, was a Globe and Mail Best Book of the Year and has been published to acclaim in the U.K., Canada, U.S. and Holland.

 Andrew’s creative writing teaching experience includes terms at Trent University, the University of Toronto, and, currently, Colorado College.
-Last year he won the Grant Allen Award for contributions to Canadian crime and mystery literature.
 He lives in Toronto.